 During this step, you and your team will focus on the business needs and technical requirements of your project.
 If step one was the process of outlining your goals, step two is when you brainstorm a design that will help you ultimately hit those goals.

-During the third step, your team will create the first iteration of your project deliverable.
-This iteration will be informed by your analysis and design, and should work to hit your ultimate project objective.
+Manage Agile teams with AsanaDuring the third step, your team will create the first iteration of your project deliverable.
+Your analysis and design will guide this iteration, aiming to achieve your ultimate project objective.
 The level of detail and time you spend on this iteration will depend on the project.

 In addition to testing, you should also check in with your project stakeholders.
-Ask them to weigh in on the iteration, and provide any feedback
+Ask them to weigh in on the iteration and provide any feedback.

-After testing, your team will evaluate the success of the iteration and align on anything that needs to change.
+Read: What is the Plan-Do-Check-Act (PDCA) cycle?After testing, your team will evaluate the success of the iteration and align on anything that needs to change.
 Does this iteration achieve your project objectives?
 Why, or why not?
 If something needs to change, you can restart the iterative process by going back to step two to create the next iteration.
 Keep in mind that your initial planning and goals should remain the same for all iterations.
 Continue building upon the previous iteration until you get to a deliverable you’re happy with.

 The iterative model isn’t right for every team—or every project.
 Here are the main pros and cons of the iterative process for your team.